aditirkrishna/trajectory-optimization-in-defense-evtols/perception-layer/README.md

 ## Overview

-The Perception and Environment Layer is the first of four layers in the eVTOL defense system.
+The Perception and Environment Layer is the first of four layers in trajectory optimization in the eVTOL defense system.
 It produces spatiotemporal maps that the planner can query at runtime, including:

 - **Terrain and obstacles**: Elevation, slope, roughness, building footprints
 - **Atmospheric conditions**: Wind fields, turbulence, air density, temperature